mozilla/zamboni/docs/api/topics/search.rst

     :param optional q: The query string to search for.
     :type q: string
-    :param optional cat: The category slug or ID to filter by.
-Use the category API to find the ids of the categories.
+    :param optional cat: The category slug to filter by.
+Use the category API to find the category slugs.
     :type cat: int|string
     :param optional dev: Filters by supported device.
 One of 'desktop', 'android', or 'firefoxos'.